hl7au/au-fhir-base/input/pagecontent/profiles-and-extensions.md

 ### Extensions

-The following [extensions]({{site.data.fhir.path}}extensibility.html) have been defined as part of this implementation Guide.
+The following [extensions]({{site.data.fhir.path}}extensibility.html) have been defined as part of this guide.
 A [registry of standard extensions]({{site.data.fhir.path}}extensibility-registry.html) can be found in the FHIR specification and additional extensions may be registered on the HL7 FHIR registry at <http://hl7.org/fhir/registry>.

 <!-- ================================================ -->